 As your hometown technology provider, we want to make sure you know of local places where you can easily recycle or donate your unwanted electronics.
 Hamilton County provides a long list of locations with recycling and donation options, but a few are highlighted below.

 Habitat for Humanity of Greater Cincinnati- Just drop off your electronics or metals listed here at any ReStore location near Cincinnati - Cheviot, Bond Hill, Fairfield, Bellevue and Florence - and they will be recycled properly for you.
-While there, you can also donate items such as appliances, books, and furniture.
+While there, you can also donate items such as small appliances, books, and furniture.

 Batteries + Bulbs- According to the U.S EPA Office of Solid Waste, batteries contain heavy metals such as mercury, lead, cadmium, and nickel, which can contaminate the environment when improperly disposed of.
 To keep heavy metals out of landfills and the air, recycle your used batteries and light bulbs at places like Batteries + Bulbs, located in Colerain, West Chester, and more.

-Staples- Computers, monitors, connected devices, and a long list of other electronics can also be recycled conveniently at your nearest Staples.
+Staples- Computers, monitors, smart devices, and a long list of other electronics can also be recycled conveniently at your nearest Staples.
 You can even bring in your old ink cartridges and earn rewards for each recycled cartridge!

 Eco-friendly smart devices

 TP Link Smart Wi-Fi- There are multiple TP Link products - like the LED Bulb, Light Switch, and Plug Mini - that help you save energy and money.
 Each of these products are paired with the TP Link app to provide complete lighting control from anywhere.
 Track energy usage, set scenes, and schedule timers for your lights or products to automatically turn off when not being used.
-All available at your nearest Cincinnati Bell retail store.
+All available at your nearest Cincinnati Bell/altafiber retail store.